brian14708/wh-briefings/speeches-remarks/2021-09/2021-09-10-remarks-by-president-biden-on-how-the-administration-is-helping-to-keep-students-safe-in-classrooms.md

 modified_time: 2021-09-10 17:54:57-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/09/10/remarks-by-president-biden-on-how-the-administration-is-helping-to-keep-students-safe-in-classrooms/
 published_time: 2021-09-10 18:15:00-04:00
-title: Remarks by President Biden on How the Administration Is Helping to Keep Students Safe in Classrooms
+title: "Remarks by President\_Biden on How the Administration Is Helping to Keep Students\
+  \ Safe in\_Classrooms"
 ---

 Brookland Middle School